 The 2020 Census is more than a population count, it will provide a snapshot of our nation – who we are and where we live.
 It's an opportunity to shape the future as its results will impact communities for the next decade.

-It counts our population and households, providing the basis for how many seats in Congress each state gets, and how billions of dollars in federal funding will flow into states and communities each year — impacting housing, education, transportation, employment, health care and public policy.
+Counting our population and households will provide the basis for how many seats in Congress each state gets, and how billions of dollars in federal funding will flow into states and communities each year — impacting housing, education, transportation, employment, health care and public policy.

 - Beginning in mid March, people will receive a notice in the mail to complete the 2020 Census.

 - By April 1, every home will receive an invitation to participate in the 2020 Census.
 Once the invitation arrives, you can respond for your home in one of three ways: online, by phone or by mail.

 - In May, the U.S. Census Bureau will begin following up in person with households that haven’t responded to the census.